bearlin/tool_get_famous_scenery_station_airport_and_their_scws_tokens/README.md

 ./inputs/stations/taiwan_stations_raw.txt.dump
 ```

-# After get Scenery/Station/Airport names, I would like to input these names to libscws to get tokens:
+# Get tokens
-[SCWS](https://github.com/hightman/scws) is the tokenizer for Chinese, below are steps to input above names to libscws and get the output tokens :
+After get Scenery/Station/Airport names, I would like to input these names to [SCWS](https://github.com/hightman/scws) to get their tokens, below are steps :
 1. Clean all previous files
 ```sh
 ./build.sh clean